 - Colon cancer tubulovillous adenoma with high grade dysplasia

 - What are the chances of getting cervical cancer when hpv high risk positive?

 - Is there a correlation between cervical dysplasia and breast cancer?

-- High grade cervical dysplasia
+- High grade dysplasia in colon